 It pays to put theory into practice.

 Griffith Business School is growing its investment in the next generation of business leaders.
 The Student Investment Fund provides outstanding finance students with access to Queensland’s largest student managed investment fund, totalling $250,000.
 Finance students can enrol in a course where they analyse, evaluate and invest in socially responsible, ASX listed companies.
-Using Griffith’s Trading Rooms, live data and real money, students gain unparalleled practical experience.
+Using Griffith’s Nathan Trading Room and the Margaret Mittelheuser Trading Room on the Gold Coast, live data and real money, students gain unparalleled practical experience.

 INTRODUCING THE GRIFFITH STUDENT INVESTMENT FUND